 - Opportunities to network with other future leaders

 Additional details can be found under The Opportunity.

 Each year, the PMF Program Office reviews application materials and make updates as needed.
-This year, the following has been updated:
+For the upcoming class year, the following has been updated:

 - PMF Applicant Handbook: This handbook details the annual application process, explains eligibility requirements, required documentation, and provides an overview of the assessment process.
-This resource should be used in conjunction with the annual PMF Assessment Preparation Guide has been integrated into the Handbook to prepare prospective applicants for the online assessment, including sample questions and how to request a reasonable accommodation.
+In addition, effective for 2022, the previous separate PMF Assessment Preparation Guide has been integrated into the Handbook to prepare prospective applicants for the online assessment, including sample questions and how to request a reasonable accommodation.
 This Handbook, once posted, along with other resources, are available under the Become a PMF\Resources section for applicants.

 Visit the next section to view information on Advising Students.